Pam Robinson: Career

-ACES grew from several streams, from a report of the American Society of Newspaper Editors citing dissatisfaction among copy editors, to gatherings of copy editors led by Dorothy Wilson and Beryl Adcock and such academic leaders as Bill Cloud, and industry executives, such as Bob Mong and Merv Aubespin.
-The professional journalism organization offers advice, collegiality and training, including an annual national conference that has become well known in the newspaper industry for its focus on its valuable workshops.
+The creation of ACES was spurred by a report of the American Society of Newspaper Editors citing dissatisfaction among copy editors, continued through gatherings of copy editors led by Dorothy Wilson and Beryl Adcock and such academic leaders as Bill Cloud, and influenced by industry executives, such as Bob Mong and Merv Aubespin.
+The professional journalism organization offers advice, collegiality, and training, including an annual national conference that has become well-known in the newspaper industry for its focus on valuable workshops.

-Besides The Lorain Journal, now named The Morning Journal, she worked at the Danbury News-Times, Hartford Courant, New London Day, Newsday, The New York Times and the Los Angeles Times.
-She also spent a year working for a refugee resettlement program at the National Council of Churches.
+Besides The Lorain Journal, now named The Morning Journal, she worked at the Danbury News-Times, Hartford Courant, New London Day, Newsday, The New York Times, and the Los Angeles Times.
+She also spent a year working for a refugee resettlement program run by the National Council of Churches.